mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: Wow, nice catch!

-Surprisingly, when your reviewer spots subtle flaws in your code, it means you're packaging your changelists well.
+The good news is that a reviewer spotting subtle flaws in your code means that you're doing a **good** job.
+It indicates that you're packaging your changelists well.
 When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on the logic and provide more interesting feedback.

 ## Be patient when your reviewer is wrong